How to Get Into Brown PLME (Sample Essays Included)

 Application deadline: January 3

-Video portfolio deadline: January 4
+Video portfolio deadline: January 6

-Decision notification: March 28
+Decision notification: End of March

 ----

-Part 4: 2024–2025 Brown PLME supplemental essays
+Part 4: 2025–2026 Brown PLME supplemental essays

-In addition to a Common Application essay and three short, Brown-specific essays, your child will also need to complete three supplemental essays that address their interest in PLME.
+In addition to a Common Application essay and three short, Brown-specific essays, your child will also need to complete two supplemental essays that address their interest in PLME.
 Let’s take a look at the essay prompts and some example responses.

 An excellent response to this prompt will be two-pronged.
 Your child should discuss the experiences through which they’ve developed their interest in medicine, such as coursework, extracurriculars, shadowing, research, or relevant personal experiences.
 They should also take care to convey that they’ve thought through their decision to dedicate themselves to a challenging profession.
 Admissions officers will be looking to see both exposure to the field and mature, clear-eyed commitment.